mjftw/Tetrex/README.md

-# Tetrex
+# CarsCommerceTetris

 Yet another Tetris game, because everyone loves Tetris!

 ## How to play

-The easiest way to play is to head on over to https://tetrex.fly.dev/
+The easiest way to play is to head on over to https://cars_commerce_tetris.fly.dev/

 If you'd like to run it locally, you can do so with: